Interest rates are currently rising in the United States, which has broad implications for stocks, bonds, and other asset classes.

 Here’s an example:

-About a week before this recent market correction, I wrote an article on FEDweek called “By This Metric, Stocks Have Never Been More Expensive” that discussed the S&P 500’s price-to-sales ratio.
+A while back, I wrote an article on FEDweek called “By This Metric, Stocks Have Never Been More Expensive” that discussed the S&P 500’s price-to-sales ratio.

 In that article, I pointed out that the S&P 500 average price-to-sales ratio was 1.3 in 2013 and just five years later in early 2018 had climbed to 2.3, which is a 75% increase and higher than any market top in history.
 I wrote that if the price-to-sales ratio were to fall to 2 (still higher than any previous market top), it would mean a 14% market decline.
 If it were to fall to where it was just a few years ago to 1.5, it would be a massive 35% market decline.